 Basic Edits right in Collage cells

-The Basic tab of that palette lets you resize, rotate, flip, and adjust the exposure of an individual image.
+The Basic tab of that palette lets you rotate, flip, and adjust the exposure of an individual image.
+You can adjust the size with the Size slider and the Fit to cell and Fill cell buttons.

 Shortcut to the Editor for text and overlays